 4 Comparing two countries

 The higher-saving country will have higher capital per worker in the steady state (because they are saving enough to offset a higher level of depreciation), and hence higher output per worker.
 However, they will not necessarily have higher consumption per worker.
 Saving more means consuming less at any given level of output.
-Output is increasing, but so is saving, so it depends on which change is relatively larger.
+Output is increasing, but so is saving.
+So, it depends on which change is relatively larger.
 In the above graph, it is in fact the case that consumption per worker goes down despite output per worker increasing quite a bit.

 To summarize: According to the Solow model, a country that saves more, all else equal, will be able to sustain a higher level of capital per worker and hence have a higher level of output per worker.
 They may or may not have a higher level of consumption per worker.